cwchentw/lightweight-cms/content/_index.md

-Welcome to the official site of Lightweight CMS.
-If you are new to this website publishing software, view our [introductory articles](/#introduction) first.
+Welcome to the official site of Lightweight CMS, which is a live demostration of Lightweight CMS itself.

+If you are new to the content website builder, view our [introductory articles](/#introduction) first.

 <!-- Separator. -->
 <div style="padding-top: 25pt;"></div>